 As with anything you buy - especially if it’s a large investment - make sure you know what you want.
 There is a huge variety of jade, from yellowish and opaque stones to the deep green that people more readily associate with the gem.
 Different types attract different price tags (deep green and white jade attract the highest prices and are relatively rare).

 Whichever type of jade you are interested in buying, be sure to check the prices at high street jewelers in your home country and wherever you’re buying the jade.
 This will give you an idea of the market value of certain pieces and allow you to make smart decisions about the price when negotiating at a market or jade trade show.

 Can't Believe the Price.
 Then Don't

 This is a really simple tip but it still seems to catch a lot of folks out.
-If a seller is offering a stone for well below market price, claiming it’s pure, deep green jade and/or thousand of years old, just walk away.
-Many sellers at jade marketplaces will take advantage of a buyers lack of knowledge.
-These sort of bargains don’t exist.
+If a seller is offering a stone for well below market price, claiming it’s pure, deep green jade and/or thousands of years old, just walk away.
+Many sellers at jade marketplaces will take advantage of a buyers' lack of knowledge.
+These sorts of bargains don’t exist.
 Scams on the other hand do.